 TunnelBear provides both free and paid-for VPN services across a wide variety of platforms, with clients for Windows, macOS, Android and iOS, browser plugins for Opera and Chrome, and instructions available on configuring the OpenVPN client for Linux to work with the service.

-Its Windows client opens on a world map that you can use to select an endpoint in the country of your choice, while a pull-down menu at the top of the window lets you select an endpoint location from a list if you prefer, and a button lets you quickly connect and disconnect from your VPN.
+Its Windows client opens on a world map that you can use to select an endpoint in the country of your choice, while a pull-down menu at the top of the window lets you select an endpoint location from a list if you prefer.
+A button lets you quickly connect and disconnect from your VPN.

 TunnelBear – Performance

-TunnelBear isn’t a good choice if you’re looking for a region-shifting VPN to watch overseas streaming media – it failed all our Netflix and iPlayer tests.
+TunnelBear isn’t a good choice if you’re looking for a region-shifting VPN to watch overseas streaming media; it failed our Netflix, All 4 and iPlayer tests – although Shudder and Crunchyroll’s undemanding US services were both accessible.

 Related: What is a VPN?